TIF to PDF Converter

 Feature .TIF .PDF

-Searchable Text No Yes (via OCR)
+Text Searchability No (pixels only) Yes (via OCR text layers)

 Which format should you choose?